soqueroeu/HSM-Reflection-Shader-Graphics/Presets/README.md

 Copy the presets into your shader folder. (\RetroArch\shaders)

 Load your content and then a preset.
 I recommend creating a core preset next.
-Make any small change to the shader parameters, for example, change the "[BEZEL & FRAME COLOR] Color Value/Brightness - Def 10" one tick to the left or right.
-(Which should be perfectly harmless.)
-Then save a core preset.

 I will try to keep these updated as the shader is updated.